 The Company's Board of Directors is vested with broad discretion to interpret and apply the ownership limitations contained in the charter, including the application of the attribution rules and the determination of values, and to resolve any ambiguities.
-In addition, the Board of Directors has authority to grant, and has granted, exemptions for certain of the Company's stockholders from the ownership limitations contained in the charter, upon determining that granting such exemption will not adversely affect the Company's ability to maintain its qualification as a REIT, and subject to such terms and conditions as prescribed by the charter or that the Board of Directors has deemed appropriate.
-Such terms and conditions may include establishing a special "excepted holder limit" that applies to the recipient of the exemption.
+In addition, the Board of Directors has authority to grant, and has granted, exemptions for certain of the Company's stockholders from the ownership limitations contained in the charter, upon determining that granting such exemption will not adversely affect the Company's ability to maintain its qualification as a REIT, and subject to such terms and conditions may include establishing a special "excepted holder limit" that applies to the recipient of the exemption.